 - 8 Ways to Prepare Your Homeschooler for Standardized Testing.
 This post is specifically geared toward high schoolers.
 Good grades are essential in high school for college applications, so if you have a homeschooled high schooler, be sure to take a look at these tips.

-Learn About the TOEFL and the TOEIC
+TOEFL and the TOEIC for Homeschool Testing

 What is the TOEFL?
 This abbreviation stands for the “Test Of English as a Foreign Language.”
 This test is used to evaluate a student’s language level.
-Most commonly, the TOEFL is important for international students looking into exchange programs or to study abroad.
+Most commonly, the TOEFL is important for international students looking into exchange programs or studying abroad.
 This test is primarily used by universities as part of the admissions process when accepting international students.
 The TOEFL would mainly apply to non-native English speakers looking to study in English-speaking countries.

 However, there is another test for measuring English called the TOEIC.
 This abbreviation stands for the “Test of English for International Communication.”
-The TOEIC standardized test is used more for work purposes than academic, for example, a non-native English speaker applying for a work visa in an English-speaking country.
+The TOEIC standardized test is used more for work purposes than academic ones, for example, a non-native English speaker applying for a work visa in an English-speaking country.
 As far as differences go, the TOEIC calls upon knowledge of everyday speech and business language rather than academic terms, making it more suitable for the career field.

 The PSAT, ACT, and SAT are important tests for high school students.
 These tests are used by colleges and universities for determining admission.
 Oftentimes, students will not be able to apply without supplying an SAT score.
 While the SAT is generally the accepted test for many colleges and universities, students need to check into potential colleges regarding which test the school prefers or requires.
 Certain colleges, such as those more focused on arts, may lean toward the ACT instead.